ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 You are what you feed yourself.
 Inputs matter because not only do they encourage certain behaviors, but they impact your everyday experience.

 Over the long term, you want "inputs" in your life to push yourself in the desired direction.
+The quality and quantity of inputs are very dependent on stage of progress and incoming of opportunities.

+All inputs have to be filtered

 Some things to consider:
 - Information you consume.